chanced/openapi/README.md

 ## Contributions

-Feel free to open up a ticket or create a pull request if there are features or bugs you'd like to contribute.
+Please feel free to open up an issue or create a pull request if there are features you'd like to contribute or issues you'd like to resolve.

 ## License